Vinegar Cake: An Egg-Free Fruit Cake

 There’s quite a lot of fun to be had with this fruit cake.
 I watched in awe as the milk and vinegar mixture whooshed up when I added the bicarbonate of soda.
 It reminded me of one of those school science lessons which probably no longer occur due to health and safety reasons.
 Whatever the underlying chemistry of it all, it worked and the cake rose really well.

-I used 1 tbsp mesquite powder and 1 tbsp maca powder, placed them on the scales then added plain flour to make the weight up to 250g.
-But I’ve omitted these from the recipe below.
+I used a tablespoon of mesquite powder and a tablespoon of maca powder, placed them on the scales then added plain flour to make the weight up to the requisite amount.
+But I’ve omitted these two health powders from the recipe below.

-As dried fruit is really plenty sweet enough already, I’ve only added a couple of spoonfuls of golden syrup to the mix.
+As dried fruit is really plenty sweet enough already, I’ve omitted the sugar in the original recipe and only added a couple of spoonfuls of golden syrup to the mix.
 There is a little demerara sugar scattered over the top too.
-I used a mix of sultanas, raisins, chopped dried apples, goji berries and homemade crystallised orange peel.
+I used a mix of mostly sultanas and raisins with a few, chopped dried apples, goji berries and homemade candied orange peel.
+Candied lemon peel works equally well as does a mix of both.

 Surprisingly, the taste of vinegar is only noticeable by its absence.
 It has a fabulous crunchy top and is lovely if you serve it warm with clotted cream or ice-cream.
 I’m not a fan of heavy fruit cakes, but this was just about right, plenty of fruit but plenty of cake too.